 All KuneKunes in the United States go back to either direct New Zealand or UK imported stock.
 There have been five importations of KuneKune pigs into the USA occurring in 1996, 2005, 2010, and 2012.

 The KuneKunes are known for their extremely docile and friendly personality which is unmatched by any other breed of swine.
 They are extremely outgoing and love human interaction.
 They are a grazing breed of swine and as such prefer to graze on grass.
 Their short and upturned snouts make them suitable grazers and less prone to rooting found in other breeds.
 KuneKunes are known for having 2 wattles (much like goats) found under their chin, although some can be born without.
 They have little to no desire to roam and do not test fencing.
 KuneKunes are still rare in the USA, but are gaining popularity very quickly, finding their niche in many different markets such as sustainable homesteading farms for pork, many top chefs are desiring this smaller pig with the beautiful pork in their restaurants, small batch harvests, cleaning up orchards, breeding, these are just a wonderful easy pig for the first time and seasoned pig owner.
 If you have not seen one go find one to look at and see what I am talking about.
 Better yet get some pork and then drop me a thank you note. :) I can honestly say this is the best tasting pork.....period!
-We like to harvest at 9 to 12 mo depending on the grow out size.
-Ours are farrowed in late winter, ( this year we got a bit off schedule) weaned and put on a high protein feed for a few months and then turned out to grow this beautiful pork for a late fall (after all the pumpkin feeding) harvest
+We like to harvest at 12 to 18 mo depending on the grow out size.
+Ours are farrowed in late winter, ( this year we got a bit off schedule) weaned and put on a high protein feed for a few months and then turned out to graze and grow this beautiful pork (with minimal pig pellets) for a late fall (after all the pumpkin feeding) harvest